-- (2) that is perfected when it attaches under Section 15-9-309; - (3) in property subject to a statute, regulation, or treaty described in Section 15-9-311(a); - (4) in goods in possession of a bailee which is perfected under Section 15-9-312(d)(1) or (2); - (5) in certificated securities, negotiable documents, goods, or instruments which is perfected without filing or possession under Section 15-9-312(e), (f) or (g); - (6) in collateral in the secured party's possession under Section 15-9-313; - (7) in a security or an investment account perfected by control under Section 15-9-314; - (8) in proceeds which is perfected under Section 15-9-315; or - (9) that is perfected under Section 15-9-316 relating to continued perfection of security interests perfected under the law of another jurisdiction. - (c) Assignment of perfected security interest.
-If a secured party assigns a perfected security interest, a filing under this Crow/Apsaalooke Secured Transactions Act is not required to continue the perfected status of the security interest against creditors of and transferees from the original debtor.
+(2) that is perfected when it attaches under 15-9-309;

+- (3) in property subject to a statute, regulation, or treaty described in 15-9-311(a); - (4) in goods in possession of a bailee which is perfected under 15-9-312(d)(1) or (2); - (5) in certificated securities, negotiable documents, goods, or instruments which is perfected without filing or possession under 15- 9-312(e), (f) or (g);

+(6) in collateral in the secured party's possession under 15-9-313:

+(7) in a security or an investment account perfected by control under 15-9-314;

+(8) in proceeds which is perfected under 15-9-315; or

+(9) that is perfected under 15-9-316 relating to continued perfection of security interests perfected under the law of another jurisdiction.

+(c) [Assignment of perfected security interest.]
+If a secured party assigns a perfected security interest, a filing under this Chapter is not required to continue the perfected status of the security interest against creditors of and transferees from the original debtor.

-SECTION 15-9-311.
+15-9-311.
 PERFECTION OF SECURITY INTERESTS IN PROPERTY SUBJECT TO CERTAIN STATUTES, REGULATIONS, AND TREATIES.

-(a) Security interest subject to other law.
-Except as otherwise provided in subsection (d), the filing of a financing statement is not necessary or effective to perfect a security interest in property subject to:
+(a) [Security interest subject to other law.]
+Except as otherwise provided in this section (d), the filling of a financing statement is not necessary or effective to perfect a security interest in property subject to:

-- (1) any law of the United States whose requirements for a security interest obtaining priority over the rights of a lien creditor with respect to the property preempt the provisions of this Crow/Apsaalooke Secured Transactions Act requiring that security interests be perfected by filing; - (2) any Tribal certificate-of-title statute (if and when adopted by the Crow/Apsaalooke Tribe) covering automobiles, trailers, mobile homes, boats, farm tractors, or the like, which provides for a security interest to be indicated on the certificate as a condition or result of perfection, and any Tribal central filing statute other than the one provided by this Crow/Apsaalooke Secured Transactions Act; or - (3) a certificate-of-title statute of another jurisdiction which provides for a security interest to be indicated on the certificate as a condition or result of the security interest obtaining priority over the rights of a lien creditor with respect to the property. - (b) Compliance with other law.
-Compliance with the requirements of a statute, regulation, or treaty described in subsection (a) for obtaining priority over the rights of a lien creditor is equivalent to the filing of a financing statement under this Crow/Apsaalooke Secured Transactions Act.
-Except as otherwise provided in subsection (d) and the provisions of this Crow/Apsaalooke Secured Transactions Act providing for perfection by possession when goods covered by a certificate of title issued by one jurisdiction become covered by a certificate of title issued by another jurisdiction, a security interest in property subject to a statute, regulation, or treaty described in subsection (a) may be perfected only by compliance with those requirements, and a security interest so perfected remains perfected notwithstanding a change in the use or transfer of possession of the collateral.
+(1) any law of the United States whose requirements for a security interest obtaining priority over the rights of a lien creditor with respect to the property preempt the provisions of this Chapter requiring that security interests be perfected by filing;

+(2) [list any certificate-of-title statute covering automobiles, trailers, mobile homes, boats, farm tractors, or the like, which provides for a security interest to be indicated on the certificate as a condition or result of perfection, and any central filing statute other than the one provided by this Chapter; or filing of a financing statement under this Chapter.
+Except as otherwise provided in this section (d) and the provisions of this Chapter providing for perfection by possession when goods covered by a certificate of title issued by one jurisdiction become covered by a certificate of title issued by another jurisdiction, a security interest in property subject to a statute, regulation, or treaty described in this section (a) may be perfected only by compliance with those requirements, and a security interest so perfected remains perfected notwithstanding a change in the use or transfer of possession of the collateral.